d3/d3-time/README.md

 <a name="hour" href="#hour">#</a> <b>hour</b>
 <br><a href="#hour">#</a> <b>utcHour</b>

 Hours (e.g., 01:00 AM); 60 minutes.
-Note that advancing time by one hour in local time can return the same hour or skip an hour due to Daylight Savings.
+Note that advancing time by one hour in local time can return the same hour or skip an hour due to daylight saving.

 <a name="day" href="#day">#</a> <b>day</b>
 <br><a href="#day">#</a> <b>utcDay</b>

 Days (e.g., February 7, 2012 at 12:00 AM); typically 24 hours.
-Days in local time may range from 23 to 25 hours due to Daylight Savings.
+Days in local time may range from 23 to 25 hours due to daylight saving.

 <a name="week" href="#week">#</a> <b>week</b>
 <br><a href="#week">#</a> <b>utcWeek</b>

 Alias for [sunday](#sunday); 7 days and typically 168 hours.
-Weeks in local time may range from 167 to 169 hours due on Daylight Savings.
+Weeks in local time may range from 167 to 169 hours due on daylight saving.

 <a name="sunday" href="#sunday">#</a> <b>sunday</b>
 <br><a href="#sunday">#</a> <b>utcSunday</b>